webcomponents/webcomponentsjs/README.md

 \*Indicates the current version of the browser

-The polyfills may work in older browsers, however require additional polyfills (such as classList) to be used.
+The polyfills may work in older browsers, however require additional polyfills (such as classList, or other [platform](https://github.com/webcomponents/webcomponents-platform) polyfills) to be used.
 We cannot guarantee support for browsers outside of our compatibility matrix.

 ### Manually Building

-If you wish to build the polyfills yourself, you'll need `node` and `npm` on your system:
+If you wish to build the bundles yourself, you'll need `node` and `npm` on your system:

  * install [node.js](http://nodejs.org/) using the instructions on their website
  * use `npm` to install [gulp.js](http://gulpjs.com/): `npm install -g gulp`